pywugate/RotaryEncoder_Reward/README.md

 # RotaryEncoder_Reward

-RotaryEncoder_Reward is an application for mouse behaviour experiment.

-It was designed to study in central nervous system for head-fixed mouse.
+RotaryEncoder_Reward was designed for mouse behaviour experiment for head-fixed mouse.

 Please contact me via github if any question.